darkjedi9922/vuejsfy/README.md

 ### Flags

 * `--htmlformat` - Transform *ComponentName* style of the filename and the component name to *component-name*.
 Without this flags the style will be not applied.
+By default it is false.

 * `--dest <dir>` - Destination directory of the compiled js and css files.
 By default there are created in the same directory where .vue file is.

 * `--destJs <dir>` - Destination directory of the compiled js file.
-By default equals *--dest* flag value.
+By default it equals *--dest* flag value.

 * `--destCss <dir>` - Destination directory of the compiled css file.
-By default equals *--dest* flag value.
+By default it equals *--dest* flag value.

 ## Example